-The upcoming cycle covers the budget for fiscal years 2020 and 2021, starting on July 1, 2019 and running until June 30, 2021.
-The state budget is in two parts: the operational budget and the capital budget.
+The upcoming budget cycle covers spending for fiscal years 2020 and 2021, which starts on July 1, 2019 and runs until June 30, 2021.
+The state budget is broken out into two parts: the operational budget and the capital budget.

 The NH capital budget for 2020-2021

 Gov. Christopher Sununu started the next two-year budget cycle on June 21, 2018 with the first of a series of hearings to decide priorities for spending in the capital budget.
 The capital budget includes long-term investments into large-scale projects, usually associated with new construction or upgrades.
 The new state prison for women, which opened in March 2018 at an approximate cost of $48 million, is an example of a capital budget expenditure.
 The capital budget for 2020-2021 is contained in HB 25.
 This year’s capital budget includes a host of renovations at the Statehouse, HVAC repairs at the New Hampshire State Hospital campus, new boilers at the Coos County Courthouse, dredging at Hampton Harbor and Rye Harbor, replacing a backhoe at the Veteran’s Cemetery, and more.

 The operational budget includes the day-to-day spending, based on revenue from taxes and fees, for state agencies and departments.

 Government agencies and departments began working on submitting their requests for funding during the summer of 2018, with a deadline of October 1 of that year.
 The first draft of the operational budget, known as the “governor’s budget”, was released in February of 2019.